• Home

 “[t]he broader point made in the Twilight proposal […] is that when established narrative histories are invalidated – an editorial move that also implicitly invalidates the creative labor responsible for producing that history – serialized comics lose the crucial ability to engage productively with their past” (Ayres 2021: 71).

-Once seen through Moore’s lenses, One More Day managed in one fell swoop to both prevent the natural character progression of 1990s Peter Parker/Spider-Man towards his final resolution as a character (with his mythical twin Ben Reilly rising to the occasion) and invalidate decades of “established narrative histories”.
+Once seen through Moore’s lenses, the part of the Second Clone Saga that roughly followed the publication of The Amazing Spider-Man #400 and the radical retcon provided by One More Day managed in one fell swoop to both prevent the natural character progression of 1990s Peter Parker/Spider-Man towards his final resolution as a character (with his mythical twin Ben Reilly rising to the occasion and the Parkers’ daughter May as heir apparent) and invalidate decades of “established narrative histories”.
 No wonder that the current Amazing Spider-Man’s storylines are met with either cold feet or widespread indignation: they have lost the “crucial ability to engage productively with their past”.

-As if such insights were not enough, in 1983 Moore had already singled out the narratively crippling stasis suffered by Peter Parker/Spider-Man as an adolescent, immature character who “has a lot of trouble with his girlfriends” (and published it on a Marvel UK magazine, no less) to denounce the fact that sometimes in the mid-1970s Marvel’s storylines had “ground to a halt” and “stopped developing” (Moore 1983).
-Even though subsequent runs on The Amazing Spider-Man and The Spectacular Spider-Man invalidated Moore’s initial analysis (as they slowly and organically integrated more adult and mature themes, including Peter Parker and Mary Jane Watson getting married and expecting a child, possibly even as a consequence of Moore’s own revolutionary approach), One More Day’s blank slate, which featured the uncalled-for return to a perpetually post-adolescent, immature Parker who “has a lot of trouble with his girlfriends”, proved Moore’s assessment eerily prescient [3].
+As if such insights were not enough, in 1983 Moore had already singled out the narratively crippling stasis suffered by Peter Parker/Spider-Man as an adolescent, immature character who “has a lot of trouble with his girlfriends” to denounce the fact that sometimes in the mid-1970s Marvel’s storylines had “ground to a halt” and “stopped developing” (more strikingly, Moore published his critical notes in an official Marvel UK magazine; Moore 1983).
+Even though subsequent runs on The Amazing Spider-Man and The Spectacular Spider-Man invalidated Moore’s initial analysis (as they slowly and organically integrated more adult and mature themes, including Peter Parker and Mary Jane Watson getting married and expecting a child, possibly influenced by the industry-wide reception of Moore’s own revolutionary approach to comic books), the One More Day’s blank slate, which featured the uncalled-for return to a perpetually post-adolescent, immature Parker who “has a lot of trouble with his girlfriends”, proved Moore’s assessment eerily prescient [9].
 Beware the magic of the Northampton Bard.

 Of mice and spiders